Information For Parents on Our Afterschool Program

 Arizona is experiencing a literacy crisis.
 3rd grade is the last year students are taught how to read in school.
 After this, they are expected to use this skill to master other subjects for the rest of their academic career.

-However, 70% of 3rd graders in Arizona don’t read at grade level, making them four times less likely to graduate from high school.
+However, only 44% of 3rd graders in Arizona read at grade level and only 31% of economically-disadvantaged 3rd graders scored proficient on the 3rd grade English Language Arts portion of AzMERIT.
+Not reading on grade level makes these kids four times less likely to graduate from high school.
 Your middle-schooler knows this, and has been offered the opportunity to be part of a simple, but effective, solution to this complex problem.

 Your child’s school has partnered with Read Better Be Better (RBBB) to help 3rd graders improve their literacy skills and become better learners.
 To do this, we will pair a struggling 3rd grade reader with your middle school student, who becomes their Reading Leader.
 Together, they will work through our reading comprehension curriculum followed by fun group activities that help improve focus and concentration.

 Reading Leaders are trained and empowered to model comprehension strategies, give specific feedback and set goals for their Reading Learner, helping them move forward in school with a passion for reading.
 The relationship between Reading Leader and Reading Learner is unique, positive, and powerful.

 Reading Leaders are the backbone of RBBB programming, which is why they become heroes when they make the choice to volunteer their time after school twice a week.
 Your student’s 3rd grade partner needs their help to reach their full potential.

 In helping their partner, Reading Leaders also gain valuable academic and life skills, helping them reach their full potential as well.
 Reading Leaders are encouraged to take ownership of their partnership with their Reading Learner and gain an understanding of social responsibility, learning first-hand how their choices affect the people in their community.